Cover photo for Marilyn Hey Webster's Obituary

 In memory of Marilyn Dee Hey Webster, known affectionately as M. Dee, a woman who left an indelible mark with her unwavering spirit, infectious smile, and vibrant personality.
 Born on December 7.
 1931, in Royal Oak, Michigan, Marilyn was the only child of Doris Hannah Taylor Hey and Milton Lewis Hey.

 Marilyn's journey through life was a tapestry woven with the threads of education and exploration.
-In her youth, her parents ignited Marilyn’s love of travel with trips to the family’s Canadian roots, to Texas and to Florida.
+In her youth, her parents ignited Marilyn’s love of travel with trips to the family’s Canadian roots, to Texas, Florida and Mexico.

 Her love of adventure took her to the Appalachian Trail and white water rafting.
-Her love of travel continued throughout her life as she saw most of Europe, the United Kingdom, and Mexico on foot, car, boat, bike and train continuing well into her 80’s.
+Marilyn's attachment to Mexico made her visit to Spain the highlight of her cycling trip through Europe the summer of 1953.
+Her love of travel continued well into her 80's as she saw most of Europe, the United Kingdom, and more of Mexico traveling by foot, car, boat, bike and train.
 Marilyn immersed herself in diverse cultures and their many museums, relishing the times her children and grandchildren were able to join her abroad.

 Marilyn found her way back to Michigan to start a family and continued to teach in the classroom until her children were born.
 The consummate teacher, Marilyn began in-home tutoring while her children were young.
 She championed local causes trying seeking to a positive difference in the world.